Collateral (TV series): Episodes

+Broadcast

+The series was first broadcast on BBC Two on 12 February 2018 and was distributed worldwide via All3Media, which brought Netflix on board to co-finance the series and release it internationally on 9 March 2018.

+Dazzler Media released a DVD of the series on 26 March 2018.

 Critical reception

+Metacritic, which uses a weighted average, assigned the series a score of 74 out of 100, based on 6 critics, indicating "generally favorable" reviews.

 Hindustan Times called it "an addictive murder mystery", while Firstpost said it "manages to ask important questions but doesn't provide any answers".

 Accolades

 In March 2019, Collateral received two nominations at the 2019 British Academy Television Awards in "Best Photography & Lighting: Fiction" and "British Academy Television Award for Best Supporting Actress" for Billie Piper.